ysageev/cmc-website/docs/public/pnc/subs-list.md

 # Subcontractor List with Contact Information

-Please send to CMC a list of any and all subcontractors, their phone numbers, and their trade.
+CMC requires a list of any and all subcontractors, their phone numbers, and their trade.